-- Employees, considered as any person who works for Inditex Group stores, offices or logistics centers.
+- Employees are considered as any person who works for Inditex Group stores, offices, or logistics centers.

 - Customers, as anyone who purchases a product sold by Inditex Group’s eight sister brands.

-- Suppliers as companies that are part of Inditex supply chain
+- Suppliers as companies that are part of the Inditex supply chain.

 - Shareholders as any individual or entity that owns Inditex Group shares.

-- Environment, as part of Inditex attempt to build a sustainable .
+- Environment, as part of Inditex’s attempt to build a sustainable .